-Source: Primary data, 2023

 Comparison of Lecture and Audio-Visual Health Education Methods on Teaching Quality and Readiness for Discharge Procedures in Cataract Patients

 As shown in Table 6, the Mann–Whitney U test demonstrated no statistically significant difference in teaching quality (QTDS) between the lecture and audio-visual groups (p = 0.647).
 Similarly, no statistically significant difference was found in readiness for hospital discharge (RHDS) between the two groups (p = 0.073), although the audio-visual group showed a higher mean rank than the lecture group.

 Table 6.
 Comparison of Lecture and Audio Health Education Methods Visuals on Teaching Quality and Readiness For Discharge Procedures